-The My COVID Check-In form is one way to help remind all of us about issues that can be impacted by the pandemic.
+The My Health Check-in form is one way to help remind all of us about issues that can be important.
 Sharing it with your family member and other people active in his or her life is a way to build a team approach and improve healthcare communication.
 Reviewing this form prior to the healthcare visit helps to include different perspectives and feel prepared.
 It can facilitate conversations about health.

-I support someone who take a lot of pride in doing this sort of thing on their own.
+I support someone who takes a lot of pride in doing this sort of thing on their own.
 How can this form help if they do not think they need help?

-The My COVID Check-In helps someone to think about their health and feel prepared to talk about any concerns.
+The My Health Check-in helps someone to think about their health and feel prepared to talk about any concerns.
 Review the form with other people before an appointment.
 It might appear that having a family member or staff person present at the conversation with the doctor would be helpful.
 It also helps to get everyone on the same page.
 People can get nervous about a healthcare visit and forget to mention certain things to the doctor.
 Taking some time to prepare can make a difference.
 Sharing the form with healthcare providers helps them focus on relevant matters in the brief thealthcare visit.

-How else can I support the COVID Check-In?
+How else can I support the Health Check-in?